magedhelmy1/capillarydetection/paper.md

 ---

-# Introduction
+# 1. Introduction

+This is a test sentence

-# Related Work
+# 2. Related Work

+This is a test sentence

+## 2.1 State-of-the-Art

+This is a test sentence

-## Statement of need
+## 2.2 Statement of need

-`Gala` is an Astropy-affiliated Python package for galactic dynamics.
-Python enables wrapping low-level languages (e.g., C) for speed without losing flexibility or ease-of-use in the user-interface.
-The API for `Gala` was designed to provide a class-based and user-friendly interface to fast (C or Cython-optimized) implementations of common operations such as gravitational potential and force evaluation, orbit integration, dynamical transformations, and chaos indicators for nonlinear dynamics. `Gala` also relies heavily on and interfaces well with the implementations of physical units and astronomical coordinate systems in the `Astropy` package [@astropy] (`astropy.units` and `astropy.coordinates`).

-`Gala` was designed to be used by both astronomical researchers and by students in courses on gravitational dynamics or astronomy.
-It has already been used in a number of scientific publications [@Pearson:2017] and has also been used in graduate courses on Galactic dynamics to, e.g., provide interactive visualizations of textbook material [@Binney:2008].
-The combination of speed, design, and support for Astropy functionality in `Gala` will enable exciting scientific explorations of forthcoming data releases from the *Gaia* mission [@gaia] by students and experts alike.
+This is a test sentence

-# System #
+# 3. System

-# Implementation
+# 4. Implementation

-## Installation instructions
+## 4.1 Installation instructions

-## Example usage
+## 4.2 Example usage

-## Functionality documentation
+## 4.3 Functionality documentation

-## Performance
+## 4.4 Performance

-## Automated tests
+## 4.5 Automated tests

-# Evaluation  and Discussion
+# 5. Evaluation and Discussion

-# Summary
+# 6. Summary

 # Acknowledgements